avijeetpal/Xray-Abnormality-Detection-MURA/README.md

 | MobileNetV2      | 84%      |
 | MobileNetV3-L    | 88%      |

-> Trained model weights are **not included**.
+> Trained model Simple CNN weights are **not included**.
 You can train your own using the notebooks.